Geerodge/georgemc.co.uk/src/newsletters/draft/11-marketing-must-know-principles.md

 Change them to “you” or “your”.

 &nbsp;
-## Don’t Be Clever, Be Clear
+## Don't Be Clever, Be Clear

-Don’t leave your customers confused.
+Don't leave your customers confused.

 Be clear and straight forward.